 Secure your windows

-Don’t leave windows open or unlocked anywhere in the house, even the upper floors.
+Don’t leave windows open or unlocked anywhere in the house, even the upper floors which can be reached from ladders or a flat roof.

 Fit locks on all windows: a third of all burglaries result from a thief getting in through a back window.
 Downstairs windows and those that can be accessed from low or flat roofs or near a drainpipe are particularly vulnerable, so consider fitting them with double glazing.